softindex/datakernel/examples/remote-key-value-storage/README.md

 </project>
 ```

-Since we have two basic operations to implement (put and get), let's first write down classes that will be used for communication between client and server.
-Specifically,  PutRequest, PutResponse, GetRequest and GetResponse.
-Instances of these classes will be serialized using fast DataKernel Serializer, but to enable serializer to work, we should provide some meta information about this classes using appropriate annotations.
+Since we have two basic operations to implement (*put* and *get*), let's first write down classes that will be used for
+communication between client and server.
+Specifically,  `PutRequest`, `PutResponse`, `GetRequest` and `GetResponse`.
+Instances of these classes will be serialized using fast DataKernel Serializer, which requires some meta information
+about this classes, provided with appropriate annotations.
 The basic rules are:

 * Use `@Serialize` annotation with order number on getter of property.
-Ordering provides better compatibility in case classes are changed.
+Ordering provides better compatibility in case
+classes are changed.
 * Use `@Deserialize` annotation with property name (which should be same as in getter) in constructor.
 * Use `@SerializeNullable` on properties that can have null values.